Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Data, Model and Estimation Method

 see for example \cite{daleyIntroductionTheoryPoint2003a}.
-However, when only aggregated data is observed for each event type at fixed time points, we must resort to an approximation of the likelihood.
-Let there be $I\in \bb Z_+$ observation times, satisfying $0\, =\, t_0\, <\, t_1\, <\, \dots\, <\, t_I \, =\, T$.
+However, when only aggregated data is observed for each event type at fixed time points, the likelihood function becomes intractable and we must resort to an approximation of the likelihood.
+Let there be $I\in \bb Z_+$ observation times, satisfying $0 = t_0 < t_1 < \dots < t_I = T$.
 At each time $t_i$, the vector

-is observed, where $n_{i,m}$ represents the realised value of $N_m(t_{i-1},\, t_i]$.
+is observed, where $n_{i,m}$ represents the realised value of $N_m(t_{i-1}, t_i]$.
 The likelihood function is then given by